evangalen/home-assistant-frontend/workshop/05-corrective-maintenance.md

 ```

 Notice the `|` and the fact that the actual pattern value is placed on the next line.
-Ideally you would like to use a plain value in YAML to specify an ast-grep pattern.
+Ideally, you would like to use a plain value in YAML to specify an ast-grep pattern.
-But, there are restrictions to using plain values in YAML.
+But there are restrictions to using plain values in YAML.
 Like that a plain value cannot start with a reserved character like `@`.

 To work around this, and other restrictions of plain values in YAML, we instead use `|` to create a literal block (see